tnebooks/12th-physics/content.en/docs/electromagnetic-induction-and-alternating-current/_index.md

 Assume that initial position of the field magnet is horizontal.
 At that instant, the direction of magnetic field is perpendicular to the plane of the loop PQRS.
 The induced emf is zero.
 This is represented by origin O in the graph drawn between induced emf and time angle.

-When field magnet rotates through $90^\circ$, magnetic field becomes parallel to PQRS.
+When field magnet rotates through {{< katex display=true >}}90^\circ{{< /katex >}}, magnetic field becomes parallel to PQRS.
 The induced emfs across PQ and RS would become maximum.
 Since they are connected in series, emfs are added up and the direction of total induced emf is given by Fleming's right hand rule.

 Care has to be taken while applying this rule; the thumb indicates the direction of the motion of the conductor with respect to field.
 For clockwise rotating poles, the conductor appears to be rotating anticlockwise.
 Hence, thumb should point to the left.
 The direction of the induced emf is at right angles to the plane of the paper.
 For PQ, it is inwards and for RS it is outwards.
 Therefore, the current flows along PQRS.
 The point A in the graph represents this maximum emf.

-For the rotation of $180^\circ$ from the initial position, the field is again perpendicular to PQRS and the induced emf becomes zero.
+For the rotation of {{< katex display=true >}}180^\circ{{< /katex >}} from the initial position, the field is again perpendicular to PQRS and the induced emf becomes zero.
 This is represented by point B.

-The field magnet becomes again parallel to PQRS for $270^\circ$ rotation of field magnet.
+The field magnet becomes again parallel to PQRS for {{< katex display=true >}}270^\circ{{< /katex >}} rotation of field magnet.
 The induced emf is maximum but the direction is reversed.
 Thus the current flows along SRQP.
 This is represented by point C.

-On completion of $360^\circ$, the induced emf becomes zero and is represented by the point D. From the graph, it is clear that emf induced in PQRS is alternating in nature.
+On completion of {{< katex display=true >}}360^\circ{{< /katex >}}, the induced emf becomes zero and is represented by the point D. From the graph, it is clear that emf induced in PQRS is alternating in nature.
 Therefore, when field magnet completes one rotation, induced emf in PQRS finishes one cycle.

 ![The loop PQRS and field magnet in its initial position](image-placeholder)
 ![Variation of induced emf with respect to time angle](image-placeholder)